markoeremija/test/DOCKER/phpLDAPadmin/README.md

 # Todo

 As the idea is to enable as much configuration to be dynamically created as possible, the future work is going to focus on creating a custom Root CA file.
 This should be done because it provides more security and, at the same time, protects communication between OpenLDAP and phpLDAPadmin containers.
-In order to make building of the custom Docker images even faster and more transparent, a Docker Compose file will be created.
+In order to make building of the custom Docker images even faster and more transparent for the end user, a Docker Compose file will be created.

 ## Volumes